MontaineHOA/CCnR/10_management_by_board.md

 benefit of all the Properties and the Owners, shall enforce the prov1s1ons of this Declaration and the Bylaws.
-In add1t1on to the duties and powers imposed by the Bylaws and any resolution of the Assoc1at1on that may be hereafter adopted, the Board shall have the power and be responsible for the following, m way of explanation, but not hmitat1on.
+In add1t1on to the duties and powers imposed by the Bylaws and any resolution of the Assoc1at1on that may be hereafter adopted, the Board shall have the power and be responsible for the following, in way of explanation, but not hmitat1on.

 (1) Insurance.
 Obtain pohc1es of general habihty insurance